Categories

 The well-appointed bedroom of the Maker’s Suite at the Maven Hotel also features city views.

-• The Maven Hotel – From the city’s glamorous 100-year-old landmark Union Station, it’s an easy 5-minute walk to drop your bags off at the Maven Hotel, a slick new accommodation that opened in March 2017.
+• The Maven Hotel – A 5-minute walk from Union Station, this modern hotel opened in March 2017.
 The location is killer, and it’s situated within the larger Dairy Block shopping and dining development.
 Another bonus of staying at the Maven is their complimentary car service which will do drop offs/pickups within a 2-mile radius of the hotel based on availability.

 • Oxford Hotel – If you’re looking for something more historical in the area, check out this stately hotel (which houses the art deco-styled Cruise Room bar and the stylish Urban Farmer restaurant)